Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Introduction

 \subsection{Contributions}

 This paper solves the distributed stochastic optimization problem \eqref{Prob} in scenarios with non-i.i.d local datasets.
-We introduce the FlexGT algorithm and illustrate its trade-offs between communication and computation.
-Pareto-optimal trade-offs are further achieved through an accelerated variant, termed Acc-FlexGT.
-The main contributions are summarized as follows: \begin{itemize} \item We propose FlexGT, a flexible gradient tracking method that allows adjustable numbers of local updates and communications in each round, enabling trade-offs between communication and computation.
-By introducing a so-called snapshot point within the GT step, FlexGT mitigates the inconsistency between GT variables during local updates, resulting in improved convergence. \hy{Moreover, by integrating an accelerated gossip communication protocol, we develop Acc-FlexGT, which significantly enhances both communication and computation efficiency, and, to the best of our knowledge, is the first to achieve Pareto-optimal trade-offs between these two aspects, under the assumption of prior knowledge of the graph.} \item We develop a unified convergence analysis framework for FlexGT and Acc-FlexGT, covering objective functions that are strongly convex, convex, or nonconvex.
-We establish linear or sublinear convergence rates with the best-known communication and computation complexity in most settings, in terms of their dependencies on problem-specific parameters, compared to existing results (Theorem \ref{Thm_FlexGT} and Corollary \ref{Col_complexity_FlexGT}).
-In particular, we prove that Acc-FlexGT achieves the optimal iteration complexity, matching the existing lower bound in the nonconvex case up to a logarithmic factor, and improves existing results in the strongly convex case (Corollary \ref{Cor_Acc-FlexGT}).
-To the best of our knowledge, this work provides the first complexity analysis of an accelerated GT method in a convex setting.
-This unified analysis framework can be extended to a broader class of distributed optimization algorithms, which is of independent interest. \end{itemize}
+We introduce the FlexGT algorithm and illustrate the inherent trade-offs between communication and computation.
+Pareto-optimal trade-offs (cf., Definition \ref{Def_Pareto_optimum}) are further achieved through an accelerated variant, termed Acc-FlexGT.
+The contributions are summarized as follows: \begin{itemize} \item We propose FlexGT, a flexible gradient tracking method that allows adjustable numbers of local updates and communications in each round, enabling better adaptation to heterogeneous communication and computation resources in distributed systems.
+By introducing a snapshot point within the GT step, FlexGT mitigates the inconsistency between GT variables during local updates, leading to improved convergence.
+Moreover, by integrating an accelerated gossip communication protocol, we develop Acc-FlexGT, which significantly enhances both communication and computational efficiency when the graph connectivity parameter is known a priori.
+To the best of our knowledge, Acc-FlexGT is the first algorithm to achieve Pareto-optimal trade-offs between communication and computation from a multi-objective optimization perspective, jointly minimizing these two costs under given resource budgets. \item We develop a unified convergence analysis framework for FlexGT and Acc-FlexGT, covering objective functions that are strongly convex, convex, or nonconvex.
+By employing refined error decomposition and decoupling techniques, we establish linear or sublinear convergence rates with the best-known communication and computational complexity in most settings, explicitly characterizing the dependence on problem-specific parameters, compared to existing GT algorithms (Theorem~\ref{Thm_FlexGT} and Corollary~\ref{Col_complexity_FlexGT}).
+In particular, we show that Acc-FlexGT achieves the optimal iteration complexity and optimal communication complexity in the nonconvex case with appropriately chosen numbers of local updates, matching existing lower bounds up to logarithmic factors (Corollary~\ref{Cor_Acc-FlexGT}).
+Moreover, Acc-FlexGT improves the best-known results in the strongly convex case by a factor of $\tilde{\mathcal{O}}(1/\sqrt{\epsilon})$.
+This unified analysis framework can be extended to a broader class of algorithms, which is of independent interest. \end{itemize}